toddcf/code-snippets/git/git-essentials.md

 You can type `git log` in the terminal to see a list of the commits you've made (with messages) in descending order.

 NOTE: If you see `(HEAD -> master)` in your log, `HEAD` is a special type of reference that is going to point to another reference: whatever branch you are currently on.
 In this example, it points to the master branch.

+## Branching

+`git branch` will list all of your existing branches.
+The branch you are currently on will have an asterisk next to it.

+`git branch <branch name>` will create a new branch with the name that you type in.
+For example, `git branch user-authentication` will create a new branch called `user-authentication`.

+After creating your new branch, you can switch to using it by typing `git checkout <branch name>`.
+(Now if you run `git branch` again, you will see `master` and the new branch listed, with an asterisk next to the new branch.)

+## Tracked/Untracked, Staged/Unstaged

+Here is an example of a workflow that could happen:

+1. `index.html` already exists, but you make a change to it in your working directory and save it.
+2. You also create a new file called `auth.js`.
+3. Now if you run `git status`, it will show `index.html` as having changes not staged for commit, and `auth.js` as untracked.